-I have been supervising counsellors for 20 years and have 10 years experience supervising counsellors working in the EAP sector and now 2 years in private practice.
+I have been supervising counsellors for over 20 years and have experience supervising in addictions, the EAP sector, NHS and private practice.
+I work with a range of modalities including person-centred, humanistic, integrative & solution-focused.

 Finding the right supervisor is just as important as finding the right counsellor.